suraj-swaroop/Data-visualization/README.md

   accept the risk and continue,
   privacy.file_unique_origin should be set to false) Once this is done reopen the file in your web browser

+  P.s - The reason for this is that when we run this locally the web browser does not detect the input file coming from different origin and this causes CORS issue.
+If you run it on a server in the local machine it should not cause an issue.

 ## Dataset:
   This is the folder that contains all the datsets that is used for the visualization